Instant Pot Duo Crisp + Air Fryer vs Ninja Foodi 9-in-1 Deluxe XL

 Frequently Asked Questions

-The Ninja Foodi is superior for air frying with its TenderCrisp technology, integrated design, and 1760W heating element versus the Instant Pot's 1500W.
-The Ninja produces crispier results faster and more evenly, making it the better choice if air frying quality is your priority.
+Ninja Foodi wins here, no contest.
+The TenderCrisp technology, integrated design, and 1760W heating element versus the Instant Pot's 1500W means crispier results that cook faster and more evenly.
+If air frying quality matters to you, get the Ninja.

-Yes, most Instant Pot pressure cooker recipes work in the Ninja Foodi with minimal adjustments since both use similar pressure cooking technology.
-Cooking times and liquid requirements are nearly identical, though you may need to account for slight capacity differences depending on your specific models.
+Absolutely.
+Most Instant Pot pressure cooker recipes transfer directly to the Ninja Foodi with minimal tweaking since the pressure cooking technology is nearly identical.
+Cooking times and liquid requirements stay the same, just watch for slight capacity differences depending on which models you're comparing.